-Even with the noticeable lag, OPPO A3s never heat up during the heavy usage tests, an issue which has started to accumulate in many mid-range devices of likes Huawei P30 Lite.
+Even with the noticeable lag, OPPO A3s never heat during the heavy usage tests, an issue which has started to accumulate in many mid-range devices of likes Huawei P30 Lite.

-The pictures taken from auto mode are pretty decent and as you can notice in the picture below that the phone preserves the details of the subject that is closest to the camera but the far away objects lose the sharpness and details.
+The pictures taken from auto mode are pretty decent, and as you can notice in the image below that the phone preserves the details of the subject that is closest to the camera.
+Still, the faraway objects lose the sharpness and details.

 The HDR mode, instead of adding drama to the picture, lightens it up.
-As you can see in the two pictures of Badshahi mosque, the one taken with HDR is much lighter in color than the one shot with auto mode.
+As you can see in the two images of the Badshahi mosque, the one taken with HDR is much lighter in color than the one clicked with auto mode.

 Here’s another picture with the phone’s HDR Mode